daghanacay/ai-with-sagemaker-studio/Step2-RunAutoML/README.md

-# Run Automl to Predict a focus group for a specific Banking product
+# Section 2 -- Run Automl to Predict a focus group for a specific Banking product

 Direct marketing, through mail, email, phone, etc., is a common tactic to acquire customers.
 Because resources and a customer's attention are limited, the goal is to only target the subset of prospects who are likely to engage with a specific offer.
 Predicting those potential customers based on readily available information like demographics, past interactions, and environmental factors is a common machine learning problem.
 You can imagine that this task would readily translate to marketing lead prioritisation in your own organisation.